 Sources: MarketsandMarkets, BCC Research, PixelBrainy (2025-2026 estimates).
 Some projections reach $250B+ by mid-2030s.

 The distinction between automation and agency is structural.
 A script that scrapes data is a tool.
 A program that executes a trade at a price threshold is automation.
 An AI agent tasked with "finding the best inflation hedge" can search financial databases, run macroeconomic simulations, analyze market sentiment, execute trades across platforms, and adjust its portfolio in real time.
 No individual step requires human intervention.
-The delegation is of a cognitive function, not just a mechanical one.
+The delegation is of a cognitive function.

 Enterprise AI Agent Adoption